openwns/documentation/usersGuide/framework/scenario/IMT-A_Channel_Model_calibration.rst

 Then goto ''File'' menu and start ''View Scenario''.
 In the open window find the config file.
 Here we use ``~/myOpenWNS/tests/system/ofdma-tests/configITUInH.py`` as an example.
 This is an Indoor Hotspot scenario with 2 base stations.

-As show in the figure:
+As show in the Figure :ref:`figure-scenarios-Wrowser-view-scenario1`:

 .. _figure-scenarios-Wrowser-view-scenario1: